 A powerful memoir from actor, writer, producer and proud Torres Strait Islander Aaron Fa’Aoso.

-However, Aaron’s career, and his role as an emerging leader, were both hard-won in the face of many setbacks and heartaches.
-In 2008, a month after Aaron married for the second time and just as his acting career was flourishing, his new wife took her own life.
-In the dark times that followed Aaron eventually found strength and meaning in his family, and in his beloved Torres Strait community.
+A month into Aaron’s second marriage, and just as his acting career was flourishing, his new wife took her own life.
+In the dark years that followed, Aaron eventually found strength and meaning in his family and in his beloved Torres Strait community.

 In So Far, So Good, he talks frankly about love, pain, making mistakes and finding happiness again, as well as the impacts of racism and the challenges of remote communities.
 A rich and vivid reflection on life told with generosity, humour, emotion and optimism.

 ‘Aaron doesn’t shy away from his most intimate feelings which makes this an honest and deeply affecting story.
 It’s a love letter to family, community and culture that is full of laugh-out-loud moments, heartbreaking lessons and the importance of what really matters in this life.
 Truly inspiring.’ —Deborah Mailman

 ‘I don’t know anyone who’s lived such a life.
 This is a compelling read.
 Of a man who’s endured so much so early.
 Of a man connected to his people and fiercely proud of who he is.
 Who’s come out the other end an artist.
 A pure storyteller who, because of his trials, has found a compassionate voice full of dignity.
 Inspiring.’ —Matt Nable